singaround/songbook/songs/Mary-Ellen-Carter.md

 Will make the Mary Ellen Carter rise again!***

 Well, the comp'ny wrote her off, not a nickel would they spend\
-She gave twenty years of service, boys, and met a sorry end\
+She gave twenty years of service, boys, then met a sorry end\
 But insurance paid the loss to us, said "Let her rest below"\
 Then they laughed at us, said we had to go\
 But we talked of her all winter, sometimes days around the clock\